mattbradburyuk/multipleResponders/README.md

-# Multiple Initiating flows to one initiatedBy flow - code example
+# Multiple Initiating flows to one InitiatedBy flow - code example

 A CorDapp to test out having a single responder flow to multiple initiating flows.